 - 1. Solicit panel suggestions from community and select the best two before paper submission. - 2.
 Over the course of the current year, develop another candidate panel on the year's hot topic. - 3.
 If a suitable hot topic is found, it will occur at the current year's event.
-Depending on the space in the technical program, 0-2 of the previously solicited panels will take place at the current year's event. - 4.
-Panels are restricted to 1 hour and must be managed carefully to adequate time for interaction with the audience.
+Depending on the space in the technical program, one or two of the previously solicited panels will take place at the current year's event.